-This crispy German potato and onion rosti served with a chorizo and red and green pepper ragout is perfect for an easy meal.
-It's super tasty and the pepper ragout is perfect for batch cooking.
+This crispy German potato and onion rosti served with a chorizo and bell pepper ragout is perfect for an easy meal.
+It's super tasty and the chorizo ragout is ideal for batch cooking.

 The inspiration for this recipe